On the water

-Never has the outdoors been so important for our physical, mental, and social wellbeing.
-We caught up with some of our OS GetOutside Champions to chat about their experiences with mental health and how getting outside, talking to someone, and connecting with nature can make all the difference.
+We caught up with some of our OS Champions to chat about their experiences with mental health and how getting outside, talking to someone, and connecting with nature can make all the difference and improve your wellbeing.

 The statistics surrounding being outdoors and mental health speak for themselves.
 It lowers stress levels, improves mental health, increases levels of serotonin, dopamine, endorphins and if you spend your time outside talking and listening, with care, then you can throw in a good dose of oxytocin into the mix too.